NocoFlux/TG-File-Sharing-Bot/README.md

 users - view bot statistics
 dev - about developer
 id - to get your user id
-stats - checking your bot uptime
+botstats - checking your bot uptime

 ```